aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/picture/_index.md

 ```

-Gets and sets the data of the formula.
+the data of the formula.

 **Returns:**
 java.lang.String